-Inside: When you’re welcoming another baby into the family, this is what you really need on your second baby registry.
-These second baby must haves will make the transition from one child to two as easy as possible for you.
+Inside: If you’re welcoming another baby into the family, here’s what you need on your second baby registry.
+These second baby must haves will save you!

 As a second-time mom, I thought I was covered as far as the baby must haves.
 Sure, those newborn essentials were a little well-worn, but I had what I needed to survive the newborn phase.

 But when my second child arrived, I realized my mistake.